christianmueth/esp32code_WWZMDiBVoiceRecognitionModule_v3.1/README.md

-Gathered code by JiapengLi and Frank Van Hooft to get a WWZMDiBVoiceRecognitionModule compatible with esp32 devkit v1! :)
+Gathered/modified code by JiapengLi and Frank Van Hooft to get a WWZMDiBVoiceRecognitionModule compatible with esp32 devkit v1! :)